lcandiot/MyWebsite/docs/projects/geoscientific_modelling.md

 This work clarifies how tectonic forces together with suction forces in the mantle can lead to or resist subduction initiation—key to understanding continental breakup and mountain-building processes in regions such as the Alpine Tethys.
 :::

-::: info **Special touch:**
+::: info **Model validation:**
-Before running the simulations we made sure that our code can simulate also mantle convection by performing a community benchmark after [Tosi et al., 2015](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015gc005807 "Tosi et al., 2015, AGU G3").
+Before modelling the full tectonic cycle, we made sure that our model accurately predicts real-world mantle convection by performing a community benchmark defined by [Tosi et al., 2015](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015gc005807 "Tosi et al., 2015, AGU G3").
 :::

 ::: warning Details